zchryl/Position-Analysis-in-League/README.md

 ### Univariate Analysis
 <br>
-I performed univariate analysis first on individual player’s ‘kills’ in each match by plotting a histogram.
+I performed univariate analysis first on individual player’s `kills` in each match by plotting a histogram.
 <br>

 <iframe